⚡ Electric Vehicle C Simulator

 Motor Control Strategy

-Use the Total Path Distance from the Trajectory tab as the target distance for encoder-based control.
+Use your measured arc length (encoder distance along the path) from calibration runs as the target distance for encoder-based control.

 Phase 1 — Ramp Up